 - Lastly, do you hold onto offense?
 The Word says that if you have a “root of bitterness” from unreleased offense, you will be troubled (Heb.
 12:14-15), which will hinder you from walking in your true identity and purpose.
 Forgive!
 Allow wisdom to rest in your heart instead (Prov.
 14:33).

 Allow me to share my progress on this journey: At one point years ago, my beliefs about myself and ministry were flawed.
 I once said to an intercessor: “God has called me into community ministry as a black female in Catawba County.
 He's really stacked the deck against me.”
 Yes, I said that!
 Why?
 Because I only saw myself as a woman in male-dominated ministry and a minority in a majority culture.
-Too, I minister primarily outside of the four walls of a church building.
+Furthermore, God has called me to minister primarily outside the four walls of a church building.
 In other words, I was saying, “I am an outcast.”
 Well, that intercessor set me straight and prayed for me.
 My eyes opened to understand that God had indeed set me up … to completely depend and rely on Him in all things.
 It is true: I am an overcomer.
 I firmly believe that my identity is in Christ and that I am sent by God.
+He continually affirms me and my call.
 Thank God - I have found peace and am at rest.